tonyhoVN/simulation-spacecraft-moon-lander/README.md

 # simulation-spacecraft-moon-lander
 Simulation the process travelling from Earth to land the Moon.

+## Assumption
+- Neglect the effect moon orbit.
+The synodic is inertial frame.
+- Moon does not rotate around Earth

 # initial condition
 - The space ship should launch near xich dao to have the greatest tangent velocity